Read, download files

 const objectURL = URL.createObjectURL(blob)

 // 4.
-Use the local URL to trigger the download
+Use the local URL and trigger the download

 const link = document.createElement("a")